hashicorp/terraform/website/docs/configuration/locals.html.md

 ```

 As shown above, local values can be referenced from elsewhere in the module
-with an expression like `local.common_tags`, and output values can reference
+with an expression like `local.common_tags`, and locals can reference
 each other in order to build more complex values from simpler ones.

 ```